Today I’m sharing our day at the Wild Wadi Waterpark, as part of our visit to Dubai.

 Here’s the thing you need to know about Dubai – you can fit more into a day here than you could fit into a WEEK at home.
 Seriously, it’s crazy.
 On our recent trip, hosted by Dubai Tourism, we had a month’s worth of holiday in a little over four days.

-If you fancy watching, we’ve captured some of our Dubai highlights in this video:
+If you are heading to Dubai with kids and are looking for recommendations of what to do on your holiday, we’ve captured some of our Dubai highlights in this video:

 After spending our first day in Dubai exploring the Mall of Dubai and Burj Khalifa, we spent day two on a walking tour of Old Dubai with Arabian Adventures, and checked out one of the city’s best (and oldest) water parks – Wild Wadi Water Park.